 "And in the seventh there shall be such pollution as I am not able to express, before the Lord and men, for they shall know it who do these things.
 Therefore shall they be in captivity and for a prey, and their land and their substance shall be destroyed.
 And in the fifth week they shall return into their desolate country, and shall renew the house of the Lord.
 And in the seventh week shall come the priests, worshippers of idols, contentious, lovers of money, proud, lawless, lascivious, abusers of children and beasts.The Apocalypse of Enoch is thought to be a late First Century AD Jewish text.
 It has no canonical standing.
 It survives only in a Slavonic version.

-"This place, O Enoch, is prepared for those who dishonour God,In an alternative translation of these passages, one can find an identification of sodomy with anal intercourse.
+"This place, O Enoch, is prepared for those who dishonour God,In an alternative translation of these passages, one can find an identification of sodomy with ana1 intercourse.
 The more authoritative translation presented here contains no such suggestion.
-Note that pederasty is specified in the earlier verse and that any anal or "sodomitical" intercourse or "abominable lechery" might well be heterosexual!
+Note that pederasty is specified in the earlier verse and that any ana1 or "sodomitical" intercourse or "abominable lechery" might well be heterosexual!

 Finally, a Second Century AD text which may be Christian influenced.